kearseya/IniMotif-py/README.md

 Press the "Enter" button and exit the GUI window.
 If the GUI does not show, there will be command line input prompts.
 <br />
 <br />
-Python module requirements: Numpy, Biopython, Matplotlib, Tkinter, Pillow, PyQt(5), SIP, adjustText
+Python module requirements: Numpy, Biopython, Matplotlib, Tkinter, Pillow, PyQt(5), SIP, adjustText, sklearn
 <br />
 <br />
 Figures are saved in a folder with the name of the analysis identidier and split into subfolders for the logos, hamming distance, position bias, and kmer frequency.